Outfielder Succumbs to Bright's Disease in San Antonion at At of 29.

-Young came to San Antonio from New York in the midst of the 1926 baseball season and went to the hospital suffering from Bright's disease.
+Youngs came to San Antonio from New York in the midst of the 1926 baseball season and went to the hospital suffering from Bright's disease.

 His recovery was very slow and physicians said he could never play ball again, although the star himself was optimistic.
 His condition finally became so good that he was allowed to return to his home late this Summer, but a relapse sent him back to the hospital on Oct.
 19.

-Young was a star football, basketball, baseball and track man at West Texas Military Academy and began to play semi-pro baseball after his graduation.
+Youngs was a star football, basketball, baseball and track man at West Texas Military Academy and began to play semi-pro baseball after his graduation.

-Ross Young was considered by Manager John J. McGraw of the Giants to be one of the greatest baseball players in the history of the game.
+Ross Youngs was considered by Manager John J. McGraw of the Giants to be one of the greatest baseball players in the history of the game.
 As an outfielder, McGraw ranked the Texas boy as the peer of them all.